 The EPD Narcotics/Neighborhood Impact Unit was reinstituted last spring and has proven itself a leader in the war on drugs in northeast Ohio and locally.
-Working with the Federal Bureau of Investigation, other state and federal law enforcement agencies and neighboring communities, in the last 18 months EDP has made over 300 drug and felony warrant arrests and has helped stop the infiltration of major Mexican cocaine and heroin distributors in Ohio.
+Working with the Federal Bureau of Investigation, other state and federal law enforcement agencies and neighboring communities, in the last 18 months EDP has made over 430 drug and felony warrant arrests, recently resulting in the largest single heroin seizure in Lorain County history as well as the arrest of 30 members of a 3-family drug syndicate in March of 2015.
 The Elyria Health Department with the EPD and EFD piloted, and now implements, the NARCAN program to reverse life-threatening narcotics drug overdoses and save lives.
 The EPD also achieved the AAA Gold Safety Award for its efforts to reduce the number of traffic accidents in the City.

 Likewise, the Elyria Fire Department (EFD) achieved state accreditation for Emergency Management Services education, allowing the city to be more self-reliant and reduce training costs.
 A new Joint Quality Improvement Board has been created with EFD, LifeCare Ambulance and University Hospitals Elyria Medical Center to maximize coordination of emergency services delivery, monitoring of care and direct performance improvement measures.